d-michail/python-jgrapht/docs/api/graph.rst

 .. currentmodule:: jgrapht

-The main interface of the library is the :class:`AbstractGraph <jgrapht.types.AbstractGraph>`.
+The main interface of the library is the :class:`Graph <jgrapht.types.Graph>`.
 All graph instances returned by the library follow this interface and almost all library methods revolve around it.
 Appropriate factory methods can be used to create graph instances for most of the use-cases.
 The default graph is capable of representing various different kind of graphs such as: